IEA-Paris/PPIAS/content/articles/intellectuals-against-democracy/a-conservative-think-tank-at-war-against-gender-in-poland-sociology-of-a-militant-expertise.md

 language: English

 ---
 <Youtube yt="7uyHX_4aOkg" caption="A conservative think tank at war against gender in Poland.
-Sociology of a militant expertise" start="false" stop="false"></Youtube>
+Sociology of a militant expertise"></Youtube>